RedPointGlobal/redpoint-rpi/README.md

 </p>

 ---

-With Redpoint Interaction you can define your audience and execute highly personalized, cross-channel campaigns — all from a single visual interface.
-This chart deploys RPI on Kubernetes using Helm.

 ![architecture](assets/images/diagram.png)

 > **v7.7 Breaking Change** — The values file has been redesigned.
 You now maintain a small overrides file instead of a full copy of `values.yaml`.
 See [readme-values.md](readme-values.md) for details.